nodejs/wiki-archive/ES6-Module-Detection-in-Node.md

 Cons:

-- ~~ Forces distinction on source files programmers haven't had to before (different start non-terminals or contextual expectations haven't led to different extensions in the past) ~~ (true for all of these, unclear why attached here CC: @balupton)

-- ~~ It's solved in the browser by out-of-band configuration (`<script type="module">` and loader hooks to control the detection in users-land) ~~ (browsers do not have interop and loader hooks are not specified)

 - Large distributed migration cost imposed on tools and consequently developers for a number of years; obstacle to adoption hard to estimate how many things in the world depend on JavaScript === *.js; how many .htaccess files, config files, scripts, etc. break?

+- ~~It's solved in the browser by out-of-band configuration (`<script type="module">` and loader hooks to control the detection in users-land)~~ (browsers do not have interop and loader hooks are not specified)

-- ~~ It is a refactor hazard for popular modules containing more than one file, it will break existing dependents that are using .js extension in their require calls (e.g.: `require('foo/bar.js')`) ~~ (most likely irrelevant, see [discussion about banning inner imports](https://github.com/nodejs/node-eps/issues/11))
+- ~~It is a refactor hazard for popular modules containing more than one file, it will break existing dependents that are using .js extension in their require calls (e.g.: `require('foo/bar.js')`)~~ Most likely irrelevant as same hazard applies to all of these if mode is ambiguous (such as `./bar.js` switching based upon out of band meta-data), see [discussion about banning inner imports](https://github.com/nodejs/node-eps/issues/11)

-- ~~ Combinatorial explosion of JS extensions like .jsx and .ts (e.g.: how to signal that it is a module with typescript annotations?) ~~ As stated in original PR this is not a language extension.
+- ~~Combinatorial explosion of JS extensions like .jsx and .ts (e.g.: how to signal that it is a module with typescript annotations?)~~ As stated in original PR comments this is not a language extension.
 Also mitigated by the other con regarding script like .htaccess files.
 Seen as a slippery slope argument.

-- ~~ Best-case success story is that .jsm becomes the new extension for JS, which is a loss; plausible story is that modules end up sometimes in .js and sometimes in .jsm ~~ (hearsay / browsers do not check file extension / all current VMs only target Script goal)

-- Node shouldn't presume to solve a problem for other tools
-  - front-end tools and devs have discussed this as desirable

-- ~~Many have already solved this problem without requiring a new extension .~~ (Not a con, a statement)
+- ~~Many have already solved this problem without requiring a new extension~~ Not a con, a statement

 References: